As police rush to school shooting in California, the Senate was discussing gun control

 As police in Southern California searched for a suspected school shooter, senators across the country in Washington D.C. brought a gun control bill back to the floor.

-Early reports from the sheriff say five students were being treated at the scene of the shooting at a high school in Santa Clarita, north of Los Angeles.
+One was killed and five wounded in the shooting at a high school in Santa Clarita, north of Los Angeles.

 Nine minutes earlier, Sen. Chris Murphy (D-Conn.) said on Twitter: “I’m about to go to the Senate floor to ask for unanimous consent to pass universal background checks.
 Some will call me foolish for trying – one Republican objection and this fails.”